Truncation of Einstein equations through Gravitational Foliation: Further work

-To begin with, it is necessary to derive a Hamilton-like ADM equation for the evolution along the direction of the gravitational force.
+Next, it is probably necessary to derive a Hamilton-like ADM equation for the evolution along the direction of the gravitational force.
 Except the constraint, this is expected to look like

 where

 \\ Note that the brackets (\ref{hamiltton fq1}) are not trivial, and must be identified correctly.
 This happens because when using spatially directed foliation, instead of the usual time like foliation, one can no longer use the Poisson brackets.
 Thus it is necessary to derive a kind of \textquotedbl{}Poisson-like'' brackets between the classical fields.
 In that case we would be able to obtain the relations